SecclTech/.github/profile/README.md

 ## Hiring

 We are [hiring](https://seccl.tech/careers/) for a plethora of roles in [Engineering](https://seccl.tech/careers/#career-roles), from Associate Software Engineers right through to Staff Software Engineers, we also have [QA](https://seccl.tech/careers/#career-roles) and [DevOps](https://seccl.tech/careers/#career-roles) tracks.
-We also hire for peolpe leadership too.
+We also hire for people leadership too.
 You can read me on our website [here](https://seccl.tech/careers/).

 We truly value diversity in our workforce, and we’re actively working becoming a more diverse and inclusive organisation.
 We write quite a lot about [what it’s like to work here at Seccl](https://seccl.tech/blog/be-you-the-world-will-adjust/) – genuine flexibility, an inclusive and friendly team, a beautiful Bath office, great perks and benefits… we could go on.